-The Molly Spencer Farm, formerly named the Kirkpatrick Family Farm, is a 33-acre estate that was established in the late 1800s.
+The Mollie Spencer Farm, formerly named the Kirkpatrick Family Farm, is a 33-acre estate that was established in the late 1800s.
 The property was originally purchased in 1894 by Mollie Spencer, whose husband, L. M. Spencer, and brother-in-law, A. N. Spencer founded the town of Yukon in 1891.
 The farm, located on the original Chisholm Trail, hosts numerous community events throughout the year, such as the Easter celebration and the Chisholm Trail Crawfish Festival.
 The farm is not open to the general public outside of regularly-scheduled events hosted at the farm.

 Stroll Chisholm Trail Park